t0rakka/mango/docs/setup.md

 ## Conan2

 Conan2 would make configuration super easy but unfortunately enabling this is slightly tricky; in a nut shell not all libraries we want to use are available, at least for all targets we want to support (example: ISA-L is available only for Intel architectures through Conan).
-The good news is that Conan2 be be integrated on top of the existing configuration as alternative mechanism for installing the dependencies.
+The good news is that Conan2 can be integrated on top of the existing configuration as alternative mechanism for installing the dependencies.